Musculature of Limbs

-- Muscle is also covered by a layer of connective tissue which is called as Epimysium.
+- Muscle is also covered by a layer of connective tissue which is called Epimysium.

-- Muscle fibre is a cylindrical or tubular shape.
+- The muscle fibre is a cylindrical or tubular shape.

 - The muscle fibres attached to a tough cord of connective tissue called Tendon & Tendon is further attached with a bone.

-Each myosin molecule consist of a tail & a head.
-Tail is made up of two chains intertwined with each other like double helix.
+- Each myosin molecule consists of a tail & a head.
+The tail is made up of two chains intertwined with each other like a double helix.

 The myosin head has sites for attachments with